KnightMoveSolutions/Hierarchical/README.md

 Using the dataset above you can do the following.

-NOTE: Keep in mind that if you have multiple trees in the table, you will have to add WHERE RootId = 'Something' to keep it within the tree.
-Your data access model would have to persist the RootId from the entity.
+NOTE: Keep in mind that if you have multiple trees in the table, you will have to add WHERE RootId = 'Something' to avoid mixing nodes from different trees.
+Your data access model would have to persist the RootId from the entity in order to accommodate this.

 Get all nodes in the tree in hierarchical order: